 The RPS target forms must include full specification of the observing parameters for every target and for every observation of that target.
 In complex cases that cannot be entered on the forms, please enter a detailed description in the Remarks section of the target form and/or contact the CXC HelpDesk for advice.
 If any additional constraints or preferences are included in the Remarks, you must set the corresponding flag (above the Remarks) to ensure that they are implemented.
-The information in the RPS forms will take precedence over any contradictory/different information described in the proposal science justification.
-Information included in the science justification and not in the RPS forms will not be accepted.
+Incorrect information will jeopardize the acceptance of a proposal.
+The information in the RPS forms will take precedence over any contradictory/different information included in the proposal science justification.
+Any observing parameter information included in the science justification and not in the RPS forms will not be accepted.
 Additional constraints or changes to observing parameters requested after the proposal deadline will only be considered in very unusual circumstances and will require approval by the CXC Director.